Fourier analysis of many-body transition amplitudes and states

-To see more explicitly how $j$ relates to the internal states of the particles, let us consider an arbitrary $N$-particle internal state described by a density operator $\varrho_\mathrm{int}$ on $\mathcal{I}^{\otimes N}$ and form the following bosonic or fermionic state with input mode occupations given by the mode list $\bm{i}$:
+We now examine how the properties of the reduced external state $\varrho$---as encoded in the partial distinguishability function $j$---relate to the internal state of the particles.
+To this end, we consider an arbitrary $N$-particle internal state described by a density operator $\varrho_\mathrm{int}$ on $\mathcal{I}^{\otimes N}$ and form the following bosonic or fermionic state whose external mode occupations are given by the mode list $\bm{i}$: